ketch/nodepy/paper.md

 `NodePy` is written entirely in Python and provides software implementations of many of the theoretical ideas contained for instance in reference texts on numerical analysis of ODEs [@hairer1993;@Hairer:ODEs2].
-It also contains implementations of many theoretical ideas from the numerical analysis of literature.
+It also contains implementations of many theoretical ideas from the numerical analysis literature.
 The implementation focuses on the two most important classes of methods;
 namely, Runge-Kutta and linear multistep methods, but includes some more exotic classes.  `NodePy` provides a means for numerical analysts to